| Burke County Smart Start works with many

 Quality

-Bonus for Subsidized Children: The Burke County
+Maintenance for Subsidized Children: The Burke County

 child care programs (centers and homes), which have achieved a